William Klemperer: Science

-Each rotational level was split into two tunneling states, with an energy separation equal to the tunneling rate divided by Planck's constant.
+Each rotational level was split into two tunneling states, with an energy separation equal to the tunneling rate divided by the Planck constant.
 The observed microwave transitions all involved a simultaneous change in rotational and tunneling energy.
 The tunneling frequency is extremely sensitive to the height and shape of the inter-conversion barrier, and thus samples the potential in the classically forbidden regions.
 Resolved tunneling splittings proved to be common in the spectra of weakly bound molecular dimers.

 Awards

 Bill Klemperer has had many awards and honors, which include: